madfam-io/plinto/docs/architecture/ARCHITECTURE.md

 - Audit logs
 - Compliance reports

-This architecture positions Plinto to not just compete with Clerk, but to redefine the identity platform category through superior technical design and developer experience.
+This architecture positions Janua to not just compete with Clerk, but to redefine the identity platform category through superior technical design and developer experience.